-Finally, not all of the house price dynamics is explained by local earnings dynamics and the differential effects it has depending on local supply constraints.
-Even when holding local earnings and their interactions with local supply constraints constant, average house prices in England, as illustrated in Figure 3, would have increased between 1974 and 2008 in real terms.
-We speculate that this residual price dynamics reflects, at least in part, the aggregate impact of local supply constraints in conjunction with local earnings fluctuations, as discussed above.
+Not all of the house price dynamics is explained by local earnings dynamics and the differential effects it has depending on local supply constraints.
+Even when holding local earnings and their interactions with local supply constraints constant, average house prices in

+England, as illustrated in Figure 3, would have increased between 1974 and 2008 in real terms.
+In as far as earnings fail to capture the full variation in local housing demand, omitted local demand shifters may account for some of the unexplained variation.
+Nevertheless, we speculate that this residual price dynamics reflects, at least in part, the aggregate impact of local supply constraints in conjunction with local earnings fluctuations, as discussed above.
 It may also be the result of macro-economic factors such as fluctuations in interest rates, financial liberalization or aggregate income shocks.
 However, in line with life-cycle macro-models that assume that the supply of land is inelastic (e.g., Ortalo-Magne and Rady, 2006; Kiyotaki et al., 2011), the impacts of these aggregate demand factors still depend on supply constraints such as those introduced by the rigid English land use planning system.
-We also cannot rule out that the residual effects are due to adaptive expectations in conjunction with construction lags, although, as already discussed in Section 2, Cameron et al. (2006) provide evidence against the 'bubble hypothesis' for UK regions, at least for the period between 1972 and 2003.
+25 We also cannot rule out that the residual effects are due to adaptive expectations in conjunction with construction lags, although, as already discussed in Section 2, Cameron et al. (2006) provide evidence against the 'bubble hypothesis' for UK regions, at least for the period between 1972 and 2003.